5hunx/convert2mp3/README.md

 # Convert2mp3
 Basic Batch UI for youtube-dl
 This is an easy to use Batch interface for youtube-dl.
 It takes away the hassle of using the promt while making it easy to download and convert your favourite songs from Youtube directly into .mp3 files.
-I DO NOT HOLD THE RIGHTS FOR youtube-dl NOR AM I IN CONTACT WITH THE CREATORS

 - [INSTALLATION](#installation)
 - [CONFIGURATION](#configuration)
 - [DEFAULTS](#defaults)